American Jewish Joint Distribution Committee

 American Jewish Joint Distribution Committee, also known as Joint or JDC, is a Jewish relief organization based in New York City.
-Since 1914 the organisation has supported Jewish people living in Israel and throughout the world.
-The organization is active in more than 70 countries.
+The organisation has supported Jewish people living in Israel and throughout the world since 1914, and is active in more than 70 countries.

-The JDC offers aid to Jewish populations in central and eastern Europe as well as the Middle East through a network of social and community assistance programs.
+The JDC offers aid to Jewish populations in Central and Eastern Europe, as well as in the Middle East, through a network of social and community assistance programs.
 In addition, the JDC contributes millions of dollars in disaster relief and development assistance to non-Jewish communities.